abhay-71/Sentiment_Analysis/DOCS/render_deployment.md

 - Username
 - Password

-Update your `render.yaml` to reference this database for all services:
+Update your `render.yaml` to reference this database for all services using the `fromDatabase` property:

 ```yaml
 # Add this to each service that needs database access